-Gresky et al. (2017: 1) described modified skull fragments from Göbekli Tepe that 'could indicate a new, previously undocumented variation of skull cult in the Early Neolithic of Anatolia and the Levant'.
-The fragments, coming from three individuals, had deep incisions along their sagittal crests (Figure 10a).
-In one case, there was a drilled perforation at the left parietal.
-A fragment of human skull with a drilled perforation was also recovered from WF16 (Figure 10b).
-Scattered cranial and mandible fragments from Structure O45 at WF16 suggest a skull had been displayed, becoming smashed when the roof of this structure collapsed (Mithen et al. 2018: 168-170, fig. 14.27).
+Gresky and colleagues (2017: 1) describe modified skull fragments from Göbekli Tepe that "could indicate a new, previously undocumented variation of skull cult in the Early Neolithic of Anatolia and the Levant".
+The fragments, from three individuals, have deep incisions along their sagittal crests (Figure 10a).
+In one case, there is a drilled perforation on the left parietal.
+A fragment of human skull with a drilled perforation has also been recovered from WF16 (Figure 10b).
+Scattered cranial and mandible fragments from Structure O45 at WF16 suggest that a skull had been displayed, before being smashed when the roof of this structure collapsed (Mithen et al. 2018: 168-70, fig. 14.27).

-A practice of 'painting' human bones was employed at sites in the Upper Tigris Basin.
-This is prominent at Körtik Tepe with 58% of its 407 skeletons having either red and/or black colouring forming diagonal bands, fine parallel lines, or dotted lines in a plaid pattern (Erdal 2015).
-Red and black bands were also found on human bones from Demirköy (Rosenberg 2011b) and Hasankeyf Höyük (Miyake et al. 2012).
-Erdal (2015) suggests the paint was transferred onto the bones from painted mats used to wrap the decomposing bodies.
+The 'painting' of human bones was practised at sites in the Upper Tigris Basin.
+This is prominent at Körtik Tepe, with 58 per cent of 407 skeletons having either red and/or black colouring forming diagonal bands, fine parallel lines, or dotted lines in a plaid pattern (Erdal 2015).
+Red and black bands were also found on human bones from Demirköy and Hasankeyf Höyük (Rosenberg 2011b; Miyake et al. 2012).
+Erdal (2015) suggests that the paint was transferred onto the bones from mats used to wrap the bodies.